 It is the policy of Appalachian State University that class attendance is an important part of a student's educational experience.
 Students are expected to attend every meeting of their classes.
 However, I do understand that life happens.
 Attendance will be taken every lecture period by means of each student writing their name on an attendance sheet before leaving class.
 If you do not write your name on the attendance sheet, then you will be marked absent.
 It is your responsibility to make sure that you have been counted present for every day of class.
 You can check this using the Attendance link on the course AsULearn page.
 If you see a discrepancy, please email me with your name and the date and I will look into it.
 I will not be recording lecture sessions and materials will not necessarily be posted to the course page.
 It is up to you to attend lecture and take notes.
 If you are absent, I suggest asking a friend for their notes or attending my office hours.
-Attendance is not counted as part of your grade, but you are still expected to attend class, and attendance information will be kept for my records.
-See the University policies on attendance here (https://academicaffairs.appstate.edu/sites/academicaffairs.appstate.edu/files/printable\pdf\of\the\attendance\policy.pdf).
+Given how compressed the semester is, you can miss up to 4 classes without penalty.
+Each absence after this will result in a deduction of 3 points from your final course grade.
+See the University policies on attendance here

+(https://academicaffairs.appstate.edu/sites/academicaffairs.appstate.edu/files/printable\pdf\of\the\attendance\policy.pdf).